 Not in the sense that all hell will break loose if you don’t.
 Not in the least.
 But it is an interesting ride and sometimes a little bit of intrigue and curiosity is all that is needed to make soul connections.

 So stick around, because this space is complicated and it will resonate with our complicated narratives of today.
 Stick around if you like my perspective on authentic living, mothering, working and surviving and want to see me work through obstacles as they arise.
 Stick around if you want to see me change and to experience my soul grow (sometimes shrink).
 I try not to sugarcoat anything – although my introversion, by definition, may make some harsh things sound somewhat “mellow”.
 So, yes.
 In short, my lack of niche-based writing in favor of life-based writing may give you some food for thought.
 So stick around – more so, if you fall into the category of my ideal reader 🙂

-And yes, the best way to do that would be to subscribe to our mailing list or follow our page on Facebook.
+And yes, the best way to do that would be to follow our page on Facebook.
 Why?
 Because, I tend to break one of the basic rules of online writing – which is to have a regular schedule.
 I usually don’t.
 I write as and when something inspires me and I have the time to write it down 🙂 You may feel let down if you like schedules.
-So, instead, it’s better to just subscribe and/or like us on Facebook and forget about me and this little blog till I resurface from time to time like an old friend or a memory in your inbox and/or news feed 🙂
+So, instead, it’s better to just like us on Facebook and forget about me and this little blog till I resurface from time to time like an old friend or a memory in your news feed 🙂

 Ten weird things about me